Fairy Meadows and Nanga Parbat Base Camp Trek Guide

 Jeep Track to Fairy Meadows

-The Fairy Meadows jeep track is notoriously dangerous.
+The Fairy Meadows road is notoriously dangerous.
 It is unpaved and unmetalled, with a drop of several hundred feet on one side.
 A single track serves both directions of traffic and the track truly lives upto its reputation when you have to cross an oncoming jeep for which your driver will utilise the entire width of the track.
 This is even more scary when your jeep is on the outside, inches away from the cliff.

-After disembarking from the jeeps, you will carry on forward on the same path.
-Just up ahead there is a water stream which you have to cross using the wooden plank.
-Almost immediately after there is a small restaurant, a masjid and a toilet.
-At the restaurant there is only one thing on the menu which is 'Daal Chawal' (Lentils on Rice).
+At the end of the jeep track we disembarked from the scary and tiring ride.
+Just up ahead there was a water stream which we crossed using a wooden plank.
+Immediately after there was a small restaurant, a masjid and a toilet.
+We had our lunch at this restaurant where the only thing on the menu was 'Daal Chawal' (Lentils on Rice).

 Camping on the Meadows